 - Twelve indices analysing the major natural hazards worldwide, including: seismic activity, tsunamis, volcanoes, landslides (both driven by earthquakes and heavy rain), flooding, tropical storms and cyclones, storm surges, severe storms, extra-tropical cyclones, wildfires and drought.

-- Subnational mapping of each index allows the identification of natural hazards risks down to local levels, allowing risk managers to pinpoint risks to individual assets such as factories, refineries or pipelines.
-Each subnational map is interactive and has been developed to enable users to view natural hazards risks down to 25 km2 worldwide.
+- Sub-national mapping of each index allowing the identification of natural hazards risks down to local levels, enabling risk managers to pinpoint risks to individual assets such as factories, refineries or pipelines.
+Each sub-national map is interactive and has been developed to enable users to view natural hazards risks down to 25 km2 worldwide.

-- Country scorecards provide a summary of the major natural hazards exposure of each country and enable the easy comparison of risks.
+- Country scorecards providing a summary of the major natural hazards exposure of each country and enable the easy comparison of risks.

 - Natural hazards have different impacts across countries; to complete the picture of natural hazards risk Verisk Maplecroft has designed a unique Socio-economic Resilience Index which assess the factors that combine to increase the chance that occurrences of natural hazards will become major natural disasters.